End of Term Academic Review: Advice for Departments

 - information not available at the Grades Meeting;

-- students who may be required to withdraw.
+- students who may be voted a Required Academic Leave.

 Undergraduate Officers and Academic Administrators do not ordinarily attend the Deferred Action Meetings.
 Instead, the student's advisor is invited to represent the student.
 The CAP Administrator coordinates scheduling of five-minute appointments for advisors and substitutes.
 When the advisor is not able to attend, a departmental colleague, the Undergraduate Officer, or the Academic Administrator should substitute.

 At the Deferred Action Meetings the nine-member Committee is joined by seven ex officio members (including MIT Medical staff) and invited resource staff.
 These representatives of various offices help the Committee understand the situations of students whose records are being reviewed; they do not vote.

 Decisions made at the Deferred Action Meetings are communicated by email to the student, advisor, and Academic Administrator the morning after each meeting.
 Printed letters are sent to the student (term and home address in January, home in June), the advisor, and the Undergraduate Administrator.
 At the end of the review, The CAP Administrator sends Academic Administrators a summary of all actions for students in their department.